AradhanaSingh/movietrailerwebsite/README.md

 - python run.py

 Expected Result
-- Webpage of movie trailer website would open
+- Movie trailer website would open
+- User can view trailer and description of movies